Interest Rate Swap or Interest Rate Cap?

 Although the borrower does pay an additional up-front premium, a properly structured interest rate cap often benefits the borrower over the term of the loan.
 With an interest rate cap, the borrower effectively locks in a maximum rate, while retaining the opportunity for reduced interest expense if rates remain low or go even lower.

-For in-depth analysis of Interest Rate Caps, please see the following DAG white papers:
+For in-depth analysis of Interest Rate Caps, please see the following DerivGroup white papers:

 - “Interest Rate Caps: Why They are Often Better Than Swaps”